runwayml/learn/docs/getting-started/creative-ai.md

 # Creativity and AI

-- A brief history
+Runway is a platform which enables creators to use the latest AI techniques.
+Here at Runway, we believe AI can be used as a tool in your creative process.

+## A Brief History of AI
-- Applications of AI
+## Applications of AI
-- Automate vrs.
+## Automate vrs.
 Augment
-- Creators using AI
+## Creators using AI